 New Framework includes a wide range of printed and electronic supplementary materials to aid student autonomy.
 The Workbook features Guided Writing pages as well as How to ... sections focusing on learning and skills-related strategies.
-There is constant revision, including Flashback review pages in the Workbook and numerous interactive activities on the CD-Rom.
+There is constant revision, including eight Flashback review pages in the Workbook and numerous interactive activities on the CD-Rom.

 New Framework takes evaluation and self-assessment very seriously and offers a wealth of resources.
 The Workbook has four Test yourself! and four Language Passport sections which follow criteria set by the Common European Framework.
-The CD-Rom includes 12 self-check unit tests, providing a definitive way to evaluate student progress throughout the course.
+The Resource Book includes five exams, while the CD-Rom includes 12 self-check unit tests, providing a definitive way to evaluate student progress throughout the course.